Richard Hourican |

 Party Wall Act, planning permission and Building Regulations

 The Party Wall Act is separate from planning permission and Building Regulations.
-This is a common source of confusion.
+This is a common source of confusion for homeowners who have already secured planning approval or are relying on permitted development rights.

 - Planning permission deals with whether the development is acceptable in planning terms.